Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

-Canada has a wonderfully varied climate from permafrost in the North to a much warmer climate towards the South.
+Canada has a wonderfully varied climate, from permafrost in the North to a warmer climate towards the South.
 In summer, if you’re in the right place, temperatures can reach 35 degrees.

-Autumn in Canada is short, but a wonderful burst of bright colours that you’ll look forward to every year.
+Autumn in Canada is short but a tremendous burst of bright colours that you’ll look forward to every year.

 On the other hand, if you’re dreaming of a white Christmas…